MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-signon.md

 Press F5 to debug your application.

-Teams Toolkit will use the AAD manifest file to register a AAD application for SSO.
+Teams Toolkit will use the Azure Active Directory (Azure AD) manifest file to register a Azure Active Directory (Azure AD) application for SSO.

 For Teams Toolkit local debug functionalities, see [Debug your Teams app locally](debug-local.md).

-## Customize AAD applications
+## Customize the Azure Active Directory (Azure AD) applications

-The AAD manifest lets you to customize various aspects of application registration.
+The Azure Active Directory (Azure AD) manifest lets you customize various aspects of application registration.
 You can update the manifest as needed.

-Follow this document if you need to include additional API permissions to access your desired APIs.
+Follow this document if you need to include other API permissions to access your desired APIs.

 For more information, see: